Debian

 search localdomain example.com

 Finally, the hostname command can be used to set (transiently) the hostname and also to check it.
+To set the current hostname (doesn't survive reboot, see above)

 hostname myhostname

-show the current hostname (this should show just the short name)
+Show the current hostname (this should show just the short name)

 hostname